What’s the mission for Childrens Ministry?

 The mission for Childrens Ministry is to introduce the kids to Jesus, foster that relationship, and through games, activities, stories, songs, and crafts, provide concepts that will shape a biblical view of the world for our kids.
 With Jesus as our example, Door of Hope Childrens Ministry seeks to demonstrate the heart of God for children.
 Together, we explore the glory of God’s attributes, teach our kids about the redemptive story of Jesus Christ, and learn how to respond to His love through worship, prayer and fellowship.
 A team of faithful volunteers facilitates this time with the kids in age appropriate ways.

 When do you meet?

-Where will my child go during Kids Ministry?
+Where will my child go during Childrens Ministry?

 Ages 0-1 - In the infant room, we take the utmost care of our tiniest Door of Hope members, showing them the love of God through snuggles, songs, and playtime.

 Ages 2-3 - Twos and Threes are little individualists who don’t fit in groups, and who need to be taught and loved individually.
 They’re wiggly and need freedom to move.
 They’re short on words and need to learn ideas in association with activities that will give the ideas meaning.
 Because of this, we spend the service time with the twos and threes by playing and interacting with them all the while speaking God’s truth to them.
 The kids hear a story from the Bible, have a snack, play games, and sing songs.